We love this hostel! It gets our thumbs up for consistently high customer ratings and excellent quality scores.

 Your booking is guaranteed and we don't charge any booking fees.

-Welcome to Tangiers Hostel.
-We are a traditional Moroccan Riad situated in the historic Kasbah of Tangiers Medina.
+Welcome to Tangier Kasbah Hostel.
+We are a traditional Moroccan house situated in the historic Kasbah of Tangiers Medina.
 We are a house of backpackers, world travelers & wanderlust seekers.

 The Riad Hostel Tangier is situated in Tangier and within 10 km of Cap Malabata....
 More...